-I grew up playing cricket on the street.
-After asr (late afternoon) prayers, I was usually the first one to put wicket in the center of the street, mark creases with a chalk, and put a stone as the bowling mark.
-I also used to put new tape on balls and did some other management stuff…
+I grew up playing tape ball cricket on Karachi streets.
+Every evening, I was usually the first one to put a broken chair as wickets in the center of the street, put tape on the balls, mark creases with a chalk, and put a stone as the bowling mark.

 (Photo to the right is of a street cricket player from Chitral, Pakistan.)

-After a Hajj season our cricket team suddenly got some Haji players who had recently became ‘ganja’ (bald) after performing the holy ritual.
+After a Hajj season our cricket team suddenly got some more bald players who had recently became one after performing the holy ritual.

 The logic behind this nomenclature was: